Minor in Visual Arts & Practice of Art Track

 Spring 2026 Application Dates

-The visual arts application cycle will open again in March 2026.
+The visual arts minor application will open on March 16, 2026.
+The application deadline is March 24 at 5 PM (ET).

-Applicants for the Practice of Art Track and the Visual Arts Minor Program will be notified of the outcome in April 2026.
+Applicants for the Practice of Art Track and the Visual Arts Minor Program will be notified of the outcome on or around April 3, 2026.

 Application Guidelines